Sanfee18/triton-server/README.md

 This guide walks you through setting up a Triton Inference Server on an EC2 instance, building the Docker image, and running it with model synchronization from an S3 bucket.

-For a more detailed introduction on how the server works, be sure to check out the [Triton Inference Server Quickstart Guide](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/getting_started/quickstart.html).
+Please make sure to check out the [Triton Inference Server Documentation](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/) for more detailed information.
 > [!Note]
 >
 > This is **not** a Docker or AWS tutorial.
 If you’re new to Docker or AWS, I recommend checking out some great resources online to get up to speed before diving in!